myxor/sensorlog/README.md

 The following example will log sensor values every 10 minutes:

 ```*/10 * * * * /usr/bin/python3 ~/sensorlog/logger/log.py restful```

+## Technology stack
+* Python3 for the data logger
+* Node for the RESTful API
+* jQuery, CSS, HTML for the frontend
+* SQLite for the database

 # License